Arianee/docs/docs/ArianeeJS.md

 $ npm i --save @arianee/arianeejs
 ```

-To import the package inside you app
+To import the package inside your app
 ```
 import { Arianee } from '@arianee/arianeejs'
 ```